 - Ireland beating the All Blacks in 2016 for the first time ever in 111 years

 The message is clear: No one can predict the future.
+Not Nostradamus.
 Not Edgar Cayce.
 Not Jeane Dixon.
-Not Nostradamus.
 Not Baba Vanga.
 Not the Psychic Twins.
 No one.
 All the astrologers, clairvoyants and fortune tellers in the world combined can’t predict the future.
 There are simply too many variables and unknown-unknowns, to be able to pin it down.

-If you watched a lot of 1970s and 1980s science fiction movies about the future such as Blade Runner, 1984 and The Terminator, the message was clear: the future was going to suck.
+If you watched a lot of 70’s and 80’s Sci-fi movies about the future e.g. Blade Runner, 1984 and The Terminator, the message was clear: the future was going to suck.

 “The best way to predict the future is to create it.” – Alan Kay